nomilous/notice/spec/notice/README.md

 TODO_LINK: capsule page

-#### the context
+#### the traversal object

+`traversal.origin`

-* `context.origin.title` contains the originName of the remote notifier that created the currently traversing capsule
+* has `.title` of the remote notifier that created the currently traversing capsule
-* `context.origin.context` contains the context of the capsule's origin as defined in `opts.context` at the remote notifiers initialization.
+* has `.context` containing the context of the capsule's origin as defined in `opts.context` at the remote notifiers initialization.
-* `context.origin.connection` contains basic details about the origins connection state.
+* has `.connection` with basic details about the origins connection state.